 - How interested your employer is to settle your case

 Importantly, handling your disability discrimination case on your own may make it take much longer to resolve.
 It is better to avoid that anxiety, confusion, and loss of time.
-Therefore, ensure your case resolves as quickly as possible by hiring an experienced disability discrimination lawyer at Kitay Law Offices.
+Therefore, ensure your case resolves as quickly as possible by hiring an experienced disability discrimination lawyer.
 Contact us online or at 888-KITAYLAW for a free consultation.

 For more information about your rights at work, especially considering the impact of the COVID-19 coronavirus pandemic, check out our blog.